OutTuna/SC-downloader/README.md

 Installation Guide:
-0. Choose Branch with language what u need

 1. Get TamperMonkey(or smth like tamper) on your browser
 2. Get a .js file from release
 3. And drop it in TamperMonkey